 Only teachers who are approved by NESA and are trained in delivering ELICOS courses are included in the table above.
-All courses at Macquarie Grammar School are NESA developed courses, except for the High School Preparation Course which is school developed and approved by NESA.
-The average ratio of teachers to students is approximately 1:6 across the school.
+All courses at Macquarie Grammar School are NESA developed courses, except the High School Preparation Course which is school developed and approved by NESA.
+The average ratio of teachers to students is approximately 1:6.4 across the school.

-Staff are encouraged and supported explore their professional development through subject specific inservice courses, professional associations and by participating in local, interstate, and international conferences.
-In 2021 due to COVID - 19 these were done online or remotely, similar to what took place in 2020. experiences allow teachers to reflect upon their learning and teaching programmes with increased innovation.
-Teachers attend fortnightly Staff Briefings and Staff

-Professional Development Days as set aside in the school calendar with the Headmaster and with the Executive Team.
+Staff are encouraged and supported to explore their professional knowledge through subject specific associations and by participating in local, interstate, and international conferences.
+Teachers attend fortnightly Staff Meetings and Professional Development Day Meetings with the Headmaster and with the Executive Team.
 Teachers and the Headmaster also provided written input on the Australian Curriculum in reference to specific courses when required and updates to policies are presented in relation to Child Protection, Anti-Bullying, Staff and Student Code of Conduct, etc.